lextrack/MiniScreenRecorder/README.md

 Well, there are several experimental settings in the application, but the configuration that gives the **best results** is with the **libx264 codec and the mkv format**.

+### Why I can't record the system audio???

+Just activate the Stero Mix in the sound settings (in the Recording tab you can find it).

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.